 “This has been the case over many years and suggests systemic management failures over many years and, with many other bridge throughout Aberdeenshire closed for several years, it appears there are plenty of barriers, signs and diversions but little action.”

-Community councillor Mark Ansell relayed concerns from community leaders, small business owners and health professionals, who worry the closure marks the end of a “166-year tie” between Durris and Drumoak.
+Community councillor Mark Ansell relayed concerns from residents, small business owners and health professionals, who worry the closure marks the end of a “166-year tie” between Durris and Drumoak.

 Infrastructure chairman Peter Argyle said: “The council absolutely recognises the huge difficulty and pressure the closure is causing.